What is a Marriage & Family Therapist (MFT)?

 Then why are you called a Marriage & Family Therapist?

-Because in the state of California, that is the name for a Master's-level clinical therapist/counselor.
-California has a few other Master's-level counselors out there (LPCC & LCSW), but we each focus on different areas.
+Because in the states of California and Oregon (where I am licensed), that is the name for a Master's-level clinical therapist/counselor.
+California and Oregon have a few other Master's-level counselors out there (LPCC & LCSW), but we each focus on different areas.
 I chose to pursue Marriage & Family Therapy, because of its emphasis on interpersonal relationships.
 The world is made up of interpersonal relationships.
 This just made sense for me.

 What kind of education and training did you have to complete to become an MFT?